hashlock-te/thousandeyes-amazon-connect/README.md

 ThousandEyes will now start running network monitoring to your Amazon Connect instance from each of the Endpoint Agents you installed and specified.
 It will also collect device health metrics that can be used alongside the network monitoring to quickly troubleshoot any issues that impact Amazon Connect services when users are using the Amazon Connect CCP soft phone.
 # Deploy the ThousandEyes Metrics Service
 Next, you'll deploy the ThousandEyes metrics service to you AWS cloud environment.
-This service will allow querying live metrics data from ThousandEyes for your Amazon Connect users.
+This service will expose an API that allows querying metrics data from ThousandEyes for your Amazon Connect users.
 That data can then be displayed using the ThousandEyes client widget on each end-user device alongside the Amazon Connect CCP.
 ### Get your ThousandEyes API Token
 First you'll need to get your ThousandEyes API token which will be used to query metrics from ThousandEyes.
    1) Log in to ThousandEyes and click on Account Settings -> Users and Roles -> Profile.